MixinNetwork/mvm.dev/src/bridge/api.md

 ### 1. GET `/`

-This API returns the deployed address of Registry, Storage, Bridge and withdrawal Contract，the pid of Registry， the address of Bridge source code。
+This API returns the deployed address of Registry, Storage, Bridge and withdrawal Contract, the pid of Registry, the address of Bridge source code。

 ### 2. POST `/users`

 This API returns the information of Mixin Network User bound to current wallet address.
-If there's Mixin Network User bound to wallet，a Mixin Network User will be created and return, MVM User Contract will be bound to it at the same time.
+If there's no Mixin Network User bound to the wallet，a new Mixin Network User will be created and returned, MVM User Contract will be bound to it at the same time.

 Request：